Rzq12/Machine-Learning-Project/Rock Paper Scissors Classification/README.md

   Extract local patterns such as edges, curves, and textures from input images.

 - **Pooling Layers**:
-  Reduce the spatial dimensions of feature maps to make the model computationally efficient and prevent overfitting.
+  Reduce the spatial dimensions of feature maps to make the model computationally efficient and prevent overfittin

 - **Fully Connected Layers**:
   Flatten the extracted features and classify them into one of the three categories: **Rock**, **Paper**, or **Scissors**.